b-truong/w209-fall22-final-project/README.md

 ### `yarn build`

-- Create a production ready build
+- Create a production ready build of the web app
 - Build output is located in the generated `build/` directory

 # Prediction API